-At rime, a user may face system crashes, BIOS issues that they want to fix.
-If you feel that the issue has been caused after a BIOS update, then the best way to resolve the issue is to downgrade the BIOS.
-That is why, we have this article, here we are going to see how to downgrade BIOS on Windows computers.
+At times, a user may encounter system crashes or BIOS issues that they wish to resolve.
+If you believe a BIOS update caused the issue, the best way to resolve it is to downgrade to the previous BIOS version.
+That is why we have this article; here, we will see how to downgrade the BIOS on Windows computers.

 Can you downgrade computer BIOS?